swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/marketplace/solutions-and-applications.rst

 Where can I find solutions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Solutions can be found under the Swimlane Content section of the Library
+Solutions are located in Turbine on the Integrated Marketplace, along
-along with components and connectors.
+with components and connectors.

 Applications in Solutions
 -------------------------

 See `Applications and
-Applets <../applications-and-applets/applications-and-applets.rst>`__
+Applets <../applications-and-applets/applications-and-applets.htm>`__
 for details about building and managing Turbine applications and
 applets.
 You can use applications separately or with Turbine solutions.
 Applications can assist with threat intelligence, case and incident